PureGuard API Documentation

 Trust Scoring Layers

-These layers adjust the trust score (base: 5.0) up or down.
+These layers adjust the trust score (proprietary base) up or down.
 Multiple signals compound.
 The final trust score determines the verdict: below threshold = BLOCK, above = ACCEPT.

 Sec-Fetch Headers Score